Jude McAtamney: Professional career

+New York Giants

 After impressing at his pro day, McAtamney was invited to try out for the New York Giants, where he made all 10 of his attempted kicks in front of scouts.
 McAtamney was not selected in the 2024 NFL draft, but he signed with the Giants as an undrafted free agent afterwards.
 McAtamney was assigned the team's exempt/international roster spot as part of the International Player Pathway Program (IPPP).

 Having been called up off the practice squad onto the Giants roster, McAtamney made his NFL debut against the Washington Commanders on 3 November 2024, kicking an extra point and a 31-yard field goal.
 He signed a reserve/future contract on 6 January 2025.

-On 26 August 2025, McAtamney was waived by the Giants as part of final roster cuts, but was re-signed to the practice squad the next day.
-On 27 September, he was promoted to the active roster after Graham Gano was injured.
-On 9 October, McAtamney was signed to the active roster, despite the Giants being able to promote him one more time from the practice squad before having to sign him.
+On August 26, 2025, McAtamney was waived by the Giants as part of final roster cuts, and was re-signed to the practice squad the next day.
+On September 27, he was promoted to the active roster after Graham Gano was injured.
+On October 9, McAtamney was signed to the active roster, despite the Giants being able to promote him one more time from the practice squad before having to sign him.

 In a Week 7 matchup against the Denver Broncos, McAtamney missed two extra-point attempts, including one with 0:37 left in the fourth quarter, which would have given the Giants a 3-point lead; the Giants would go on to lose 33–32 after Wil Lutz kicked a 39-yard field goal as time expired.
-McAtamney was cut by the Giants on 21 October and re-signed to the practice squad.
+McAtamney was cut by the Giants on October 21, and re-signed to the practice squad.
+On November 24, McAtamney was released from the practice squad.

+Calgary Stampeders

+McAtamney was later drafted in the first round (6th overall) by the Calgary Stampeders in the 2026 CFL global draft; he signed with the team on May 2, 2026.